pypolitics/bankofparliament/README.md

 * Parse for values other than 15% when parsing the shareholding data.
 * Perform companies house lookup on shareholding data, ascertain value / assets and set the amount value according to the percentage.
 * Find properties registered to mp (if possible), query zoopla for current market value (if possible), assign more accurate value to property wealth.
 Rental income may also be possible.
-* Ensure government positions are correctly matched.
-Currently, The Prime Minister matches Minister, so Theresa May gets underpaid by £40,000.
 * For shareholdings less than 15% but more than £70,000, try and use companies house data to find actual value.
 * Add better logic for parsing phrases like "i own a third of a cottage", to return 0.33% of the value.
 * Add an ability to submit edit requests to allow for the correcting of bad data.